bytewerft/packer-proxmox-templates/README.md

 # Packer Proxmox Templates

-Turnkey Packer templates for downloading Debian, Fedora, and Ubuntu images on Proxmox (PVE) and creating PVE templates - see below for details on [CentOS](#centos).
+Turnkey Packer templates for downloading Debian, Ubuntu, Fedora and Rocky Linux images on Proxmox (PVE) and creating PVE templates.

 ```sh
 # create a SSH key for Packer